Hugh Thompson Jr.: Death

 At the age of 62, after extensive treatment for cancer, Thompson was removed from life support and died on January 6, 2006, at the Veterans Affairs Medical Center in Pineville, Louisiana.
 Colburn came from Atlanta to be at his bedside.
 Thompson was buried in Lafayette, Louisiana, with full military honors, including a three-volley salute and a helicopter flyover.
-On February 8, Congressman Charles Boustany (R-LA.) made a statement in Congress honoring Thompson, stating that the "United States has lost a true hero, and the State of Louisiana has lost a devoted leader and dear friend."
+On February 8, Congressman Charles Boustany made a statement in Congress honoring Thompson, stating that the "United States has lost a true hero, and the State of Louisiana has lost a devoted leader and dear friend."